Come on! Feel the noise! Part 1

 float y = noise(height) * 100.0;

-Let's run the same code again.
+Wait—if you run the code again.

-Oh!?
-It drew a different result! 😳
+You'll get a different result! 😳

 float y = noise(i * 0.005) * 100.0;